 Author Information

-By Christopher B. Wilson, MD, Director, Discovery and Translational Services, Global Health Program, Bill & Melinda Gates Foundation, Seattle, Washington; Victor Nizet, MD, Professor of Pediatrics & Pharmacy, Chief, Division of Pediatric Pharmacology & Drug Discovery, University of California, San Diego School of Medicine, Skaggs School of Pharmacy & Pharmaceutical Sciences.; Yvonne Maldonado, MD, Senior Associate Dean for Faculty Development and Diversity; Taube Endowed Professor of Pediatrics and of Epidemiology and Population Health; Chief, Division of Pediatric Infectious Diseases, Department of Pediatrics, Stanford University School of Medicine, Stanford, California; Jack S. Remington, MD, Professor Emeritus, Department of Medicine, Division of Infectious Diseases and Geographical Medicine, Stanford University School of Medicine, Stanford, California; Marcus Krupp Research Chair Emeritus, Research Institute, Palo Alto Medical Foundation, Palo Alto, California and Jerome O. Klein, MD, Professor of Pediatrics, Boston University School of Medicine, Boston, Massachusetts
+By Christopher B. Wilson, MD, Director, Discovery and Translational Services, Global Health Program, Bill & Melinda Gates Foundation, Seattle, Washington; Victor Nizet, MD, Professor of Pediatrics & Pharmacy, Chief, Division of Pediatric Pharmacology & Drug Discovery, University of California, San Diego School of Medicine, Skaggs School of Pharmacy & Pharmaceutical Sciences.; Yvonne Maldonado, MD, Senior Associate Dean, Faculty Development and Diversity Taube Professor of Global Health and Infectious Diseases Professor of Pediatrics (Infectious Diseases) and of Epidemiology and Population Health Stanford Medicine Children's Health Stanford, CA; Jack S. Remington, MD, Professor Emeritus, Department of Medicine, Division of Infectious Diseases and Geographical Medicine, Stanford University School of Medicine, Stanford, California; Marcus Krupp Research Chair Emeritus, Research Institute, Palo Alto Medical Foundation, Palo Alto, California and Jerome O. Klein, MD, Professor of Pediatrics, Boston University School of Medicine